kelseyhightower/gke-service-accounts-tutorial/README.md

-# Google Cloud Service Accounts with Google Container Engine Tutorial
+# Google Cloud Service Accounts with Google Container Engine (GKE) - Tutorial

 Applications running on [Google Container Engine](https://cloud.google.com/container-engine) have access to other [Google Cloud Platform](https://cloud.google.com) services such as [Stackdriver Trace](https://cloud.google.com/trace) and [Cloud Pub/Sub](https://cloud.google.com/pubsub).
 In order to access these services a [Service Account](https://cloud.google.com/compute/docs/access/service-accounts) must be created and used by client applications.